Gzeu/Gzeu/README.md

 ║   are the digital companions of tomorrow."   ║
 ║                                              ║
 ║  💡 Focus: Web3 + AI = Infinite Possibilities║
-║  📅 Year: 2025 - The Agent Revolution        ║
+║  📅 Era: The Agent Revolution               ║
 ║  🏛️ Vision: Decentralized AI Ecosystem       ║
 ╚══════════════════════════════════════════════╝

-    🎯 Your 2025 coding mantra:
+    🎯 Your coding mantra:
     "Build not just for today, but for the decentralized future that's already here."
 ```